-So, each day during the rhubarb season, I would walk down to the end of the garden as I was finishing my work and cut few stems of rhubarb.
-I was under strict instructions to make it look like 'nothing was missing', so I would spend a lot of time working out how to cut the best stems that were ready from each cluster. fortunately the head gardener was a great fan of the rhubarb cake!
+Each day during the rhubarb season, I would walk down to the end of the garden after I finished my work and cut few stems of rhubarb.
+I was under strict instructions to make it look like 'nothing was missing', so I would spend a lot of time working out how to cut the best stems that were ready from each cluster.
+Fortunately the head gardener was a great fan of the rhubarb cake!

 The rhubarb cake was always a great hit with our tearoom customers, not just because of the rhubarb origins (it only came from a garden few yards away), but also because it tasted absolutely divine!
 I had people happily telling me, how they hate rhubarb, but they loved my version of the rhubarb cake.